Diocese of Kostroma: History

 According to the Synod's Report of June 18, 1744, the provinces of Kostroma and Galich had 786 churches, 27 monasteries and 8 nunneries.

 With the transfer of Bishop Simon to Kostroma, Archimandrite Sylvester (Kulyabko) was appointed as the rector of the Kiev Theological Academy and consecrated Bishop of Kostroma and Galich in St. Petersburg on November 10, 1745.
 The new Bishop came under fire at the end of January 1746 and chose to settle in the Cathedral of Holy Trinity Ipatiev Monastery, which until 1918 was the official residence of the Kostroma Bishops.

+From 1942 to 1946, the Kostroma diocese was ruled by Yaroslavl bishops - Archbishop John (Sokolov) and Archbishop Alexy (Sergeev).
+In 1989, there were 64 operating churches and not a single monastery in the diocese.

+By the decision of the Holy Synod of December 27, 2016, the Galich diocese was separated from the diocese.
+The Kostroma diocese is included in the Kostroma Metropolis.
+The Synod decided to have the title of “Kostroma and Nerekhta” for the ruling bishop.